wearetradecraft/dxw-playbook-snapshot-March-2020/playbook.md

 * Make sure the work that they need is something we can do
 * Check that we'd be able to complete the work in time for whatever deadlines they have

-When we mark a deal as Qualfied, we update the summary to ensure that it accurately reflects the client's user needs and vision.
+When we mark a deal as Qualified, we update the summary to ensure that it accurately reflects the client's user needs and vision.

 ### Budgets